GarCo Dems' Game Plan for Turning Garfield County Solidly Blue

 We engage in projects to get out into the community and improve our public spaces, including highway clean up efforts and outdoor environment projects.
 You'll also see at parades as well as community festivals and events.

 Get Out the Vote efforts

-We will be mobilizing volunteers to call, text, write postcards, and knock on the doors of voters as we get closer to Election Day.
+We are mobilizing volunteers to call, text, write postcards, and knock on the doors of voters as we get close to Election Day.